AndreasBaschir/fastapi_agent/README.md

 pytest src/tests/ -v
 ```

-The tests automatically use all markdown files in `docs/examples/` to validate the API endpoint.
+The tests automatically use all markdown files in `docs/examples/` to validate the API endpoint and generate detailed logs in `logs/tests/`.

 ### Test Coverage